Anonymous327/muxing-tools-gui/guide.md

   - **Configure TVDB...**: Set up automatic naming using The TV Database
   - **Set Custom Titles...**: Manually set sequential titles for episodes when automatic fetching isn't available

+---

+### Using the TMDB, TVDB, and Custom Titles Dialogs

+#### TMDB Dialog (Configure TMDB...)

+This dialog allows you to fetch episode titles and metadata from The Movie Database (TMDB).

+**Fields and Options:**

+- **Enable TMDB Integration**: Toggle TMDB metadata fetching on or off.
+- **This is a Movie (not a TV series)**: Check if muxing a movie instead of a TV show.
+- **TMDB ID**: Enter the numeric TMDB ID for the show or movie.
+You can find this on the TMDB website.
+- **Season Number**: For TV shows, specify the season to fetch episode data from.
+- **Episode Number Offset**: Add this number to the episode number parsed from the filename (useful for specials or split seasons).
+- **Episode Order**: Choose the episode order (Aired, DVD, Absolute, etc.).
+- **Language**: Set the language code (e.g., `en-US`, `de`).
+- **Use episode number from filename**: If checked, the episode number is parsed from the filename; otherwise, uses the file’s position in the list.
+- **Metadata Options**: Choose which metadata to write (title, IDs, release date, cover art, series summary, episode synopsis).
+- **Replace Spaces In Title With**: Replace spaces in titles with a custom character (e.g., `.` or `_`).
+- **Title Sanitization Rules**: Add rules to replace or remove specific characters from titles.

+**Tips:**

+- If you get no results, double-check the TMDB ID and season number.
+- Use the language code that matches your preferred episode titles.

+---

+#### TVDB Dialog (Configure TVDB...)

+This dialog allows you to fetch episode titles and metadata from The TV Database (TVDB).

+**Fields and Options:**

+- **Enable TVDB Integration**: Toggle TVDB metadata fetching on or off.
+- **API Key**: Enter your TVDB v4 API key.
+You can get this from your TVDB account.
+- **Show ID**: Enter the numeric TVDB show ID (found in the TVDB URL for the show).
+- **Season Number**: Specify the season to fetch episode data from.
+- **Episode Number Offset**: Add this number to the episode number parsed from the filename.
+- **Metadata Options**: Choose which metadata to write (episode title, IDs, release date, cover art, episode summary, series summary).

+**Tips:**

+- You must have a valid TVDB API key.
+If you get errors, check your key and show ID.
+- If cover art is not appearing, ensure "Download & Embed Cover Art" is enabled and you are connected to the internet.
+- Use the correct season number for the episodes you are muxing.
+- **Note:** The TVDB integration only supports the aired order for episodes.
+DVD, absolute order, and director's cut are not supported.

+---

+#### Custom Titles Dialog (Set Custom Titles...)

+This dialog lets you manually specify a list of titles for each episode or file, overriding automatic fetching.

+**How to Use:**

+- **MKV Titles Tab**: Enter one MKV title per line.
+These will be applied in order to the muxed files.
+- **Filename Titles Tab**: Enter one filename episode value per line.
+These will replace `$ep$` in the filename template sequentially.

+**Tips:**

+- Use this if TMDB/TVDB does not have the correct episode titles or you want custom naming.
+- The order of lines matters: the first line is used for the first file, the second for the second, etc.
+- Leave a line blank to skip a title for that episode.

+---

+**Troubleshooting:**

+- If metadata is not being applied, ensure the integration is enabled and all required fields (API keys, IDs) are filled in.
+- For cover art issues, check your internet connection and that the cover art option is enabled.
+- If custom titles are not appearing, make sure the dialog is saved and the preset is updated.

 #### Premux Tab

 Configure advanced muxing options and video track information: